KPI vs Metric: How To Report Your Clients’ Goal Progress

 Adding Annotations to Improve Data Storytelling

-The next step is analyzing their data points and identifying which trends or patterns stand out.
-Once identifying any trends, create an executive summary based on them.
-Creating annotations and goals is a great way to highlight your agency’s progress toward achieving your clients’ KPIs.
+The next step is analyzing their data and identifying which trends or patterns stand out.
+Creating annotations and goals is a great way to highlight your agency’s progress toward achieving your clients’ KPIs, and explain any key trends you’ve discovered.

 The KPIs our clients care about are leads, revenue generated, and Cost Per Acquisition.
 Their marketing dollars need to translate to top-line revenue, and so it's our job to help our clients connect the dots to that in our reporting.